Getting support for user research

 - save time by building only the things that you know your users need

 - reduce risk by learning quickly whether the things you are building work well for users

 - respond to changing user behaviour and feedback to continuously improve the service

 Allow enough time for research

-You'll be able to develop a clear user research plan after you product kicks off.
-In the mean time, you can still talk about about how you will schedule user research.
+You'll be able to develop a clear user research plan after your product kicks off.
+In the meantime, you can still talk about how you will schedule user research.